Knightscope: Privacy

 The possibility of a K5 being used in public places has led to concerns with privacy.
 The K5 can take pictures and videos of people without any notification.
 It can also monitor conversations and social media feeds.
 Some do not trust the K5's ability to recognize the actual suspects.
 Jeramie Scott, a national security fellow at the Electronic Privacy Information Center (EPIC) said, “Automated surveillance, facial recognition and license plate recognition in public makes us all suspects.”

 The center's President, Marc Rotenberg stated that “Once you enter public space and collect images and sound recordings, you have entered another realm.
 This is the kind of pervasive surveillance that has put people on edge.”
-Rotenberg also stated that these are very similar privacy concerns as those with CCTV and Google mapping cars.
+Rotenberg stated that these are very similar privacy concerns as those with CCTV and Google mapping cars.
 In response to concerns over privacy, Knightscope CEO William Li stated that crime is generally a bigger concern for people than privacy, stating that "I'll tell you what puts people on edge, getting shot at."